 Sizes : S, M, L, XL, XXL, XXXL

 - Possum fibre is hollow, thus gives excellent insulation

-- This yarn combination is soft and lightweight to wear
+- This yarn combination is supremely comfortable and warm

 Chest: See drop down size box.

 Small – 70cm / 27.6 inches